- When is the best time to study abroad?

 - What about health and safety while studying abroad?

-- How can I find out more about studying abroad and what programs are offered?
+- How can I find out more about studying abroad?

 Q: When is the best time to study abroad?